 Since then, JAFIO has actively participated in the activities of the Egmont Group.
 It has sent staff members to working group meetings and the plenary meetings and has taken part in the drafting of the Egmont Group Charter.
-JAFIO also undertook the role of FIU for supporting the application Egmont Group Working Group (Riga, Latvia)
+JAFIO also undertook the role of FIU for supporting the application Annual meeting of the Egmont Group (Abu Dhabi, UAE)